 Growth Planning Resources

-SNAP E&T Pre-Cohort Webinar Series Open for Registration!
-If your enterprise is serving individuals with barriers to work and receiving SNAP food benefits, you may be interested in becoming a SNAP E&T (SNAP Employment & Training) provider.
+SNAP E&T COHORT FOUR OPEN FOR APPLICATION If your enterprise is serving individuals with barriers to work and receiving SNAP food benefits, you may be interested in becoming a SNAP E&T (SNAP Employment & Training) provider.
 The SNAP E&T program helps SNAP participants gain skills and find work that moves them forward to self-sufficiency.
-REDF […]
+REDF will […]

 This case study tells the story of how an employment social enterprise (ESE) defined goals, selected venture criteria, and used them to identify the ideal city to expand to.